CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: Introduction

 To overcome the pain points of wheeled-legged robots in complex terrain, we draw inspiration from the contact-triggered reflexes observed in human gait and propose a contact-triggered control framework that synergizes feedforward instruction learning with reinforcement learning.
-By leveraging privileged information within an asymmetric actor–critic architecture, we develop a biomimetic gait reflex that enables wheeled-biped robots to ascend stairs with ease.
+By leveraging privileged information within an asymmetric actor--critic architecture, we develop a biomimetic gait reflex that enables wheeled-biped robots to ascend stairs with ease.
+In contrast, our method is suitable for wheeled-biped robots with arbitrary wheel diameters and tire types, and has been successfully deployed on robots with 11 cm rubber solid tires and 12.7 cm pneumatic tires.
 The key contributions of this work are summarized as follows:

-\begin{enumerate} \item \textbf{Contact-Triggered RL Task Formula.} A contact-triggered reinforcement learning task formula is proposed, which is applicable to wheeled-legged robots of various tire sizes, including the small-tired robot Tron1, to achieve stair-climbing strategies. \item \textbf{Feedforward Trajectory Instruction Learning.} By combining instruction learning with reinforcement learning, the feedforward trajectory is used to teach the robot when to lift its legs appropriately.
-This approach avoids unnecessary exploration and significantly improves learning efficiency. \item \textbf{Efficient Traversal of Complex Terrain.} This method enables the Tron1 robot to continuously climb 20cm stairs(Fig.~\ref{fig:fengmian}), which is far beyond the tire radius.
+\begin{enumerate} \item \textbf{Contact-Triggered RL Task Framework.} We propose a contact-triggered reinforcement learning task framework applicable to wheeled-legged robots of various tire sizes, including the small-tire robot \textit{LimX Dynamics Tron1}, to achieve stair-climbing strategies. \item \textbf{Feedforward Trajectory Instruction Learning.} By combining instruction learning with reinforcement learning, feedforward trajectories are utilized to teach the robot when to lift its legs appropriately.
+This approach avoids unnecessary exploration and significantly improves learning efficiency. \item \textbf{A Universal Framework for Various Wheel Sizes.} This method enables the \textit{LimX Dynamics Tron1} robot to continuously climb 20\,cm stairs (Fig.~\ref{fig:fengmian}), far exceeding its tire radius.
+It also enables the \textit{Cowarobot R0} heavy-duty wheeled-biped robot to continuously climb 7.5\,cm stairs.
 The strategy supports both fast movement on flat ground and motion on complex terrain, enhancing the practical adaptability of the robot. \end{enumerate}